Hrvoje Klasić discusses historical revisionism in Croatia and life as a celebrity historian.

 In [the] 90’s with democratization, actually, nothing crucially changed.
 This black and white narrative became white and black.
 So those who were bad guys, they became good guys, those who were demonized, they are now glorified and, you know, so it’s again, selective, tendentious and very ideological, not communist but nationalist ideology.

 So, we are [a] very divided society today.
 And what is really strange, we are not divided about [the] future.
 We are not divided about economy, about taxes, about healthcare, we are divided about history.
 There are no differences between two main parties, Social Democrats, and Demo-Christians [Christian Democrats, ed. note].
-If you ask them about foreign policy, economical policy or whatever, but if you ask them about, I don’t know a role of Partisans or Ustashas, [the] role of Tito or Tudjman, war crimes, there will be differences, and it’s spread not only on [the] political level but also in everyday life.
+If you ask them about foreign policy, economical policy or whatever, but if you ask them about, I don’t know a role of Partisans or Ustashas, [the] role of Tito or Tudjman, war crimes, there will be differences not only on [the] political level but also in everyday life.

 PETER KORCHNAK: Let’s talk about this societal division in Croatia about history, about the past.
 In one recent interview you said that the Croatian society had undergone a collective lobotomy about the past.
 Can you elaborate on that?